andrewthauer/dotfiles/README.md

 - `functions` - Contains functions that can be sourced
 - `modules` - Contains additional submodules

+### `local`

+The `local` directory (git ignored) can be used to customize the dotfiles for a particular environment.
+It is also a good place to store an secret information (i.e. in `local/secrets`).
+Files located here can be symlinked to the \$HOME directory either manually or via the `.symlinks` file and then running `dotfiles symlink`.

+The following are part of the standard setup:

+- `local/zsh/.zshenv` - Customize the zsh environment (sourced by `.zshenv`.
+- `local/zsh/.zshrc` - Customize the interactive zsh shell (sourced by `.zshrc`)
+- `local/git/.gitconfig` - This should contain any local git settings (i.e. user/email)

 ## Configuration

 Most configuration is handled via symlinks to the users home directory.
 Non system specific settings are defined in the `config` directory while local system configurations & secrets should be added to the `./local` directory.